thesadru/disnake/docs/migrating_to_async.rst

         # do something

 Since they are no longer :obj:`list`\s, they no longer support indexing or any operation other than iterating.
-In order to get the old behaviour you should explicitly cast it to a list.
+In order to get the old behavior yo shold explicitly cast it to a list.

 .. code-block:: python3